Tests for quantum contextuality in terms of $q$-entropies: Introduction

 \section{Introduction}

 The notion of entanglement plays a key role in studies of non-classical features of quantum theory.
-Due to impressive advances in both theory and experiment, entangled quantum states are now treated as tools for information processing \cite{nielsen}.
-An existence of purely quantum correlations was emphasized, from different viewpoints, in the Schr\"{o}dinger ''cat paradox'' paper \cite{cat35} and in the Einstein--Podolsky--Rosen paper \cite{epr35}.
+Due to impressive advances, entangled quantum states are now treated as tools for information processing \cite{nielsen}.
+An existence of purely quantum correlations was emphasized in the Schr\"{o}dinger ``cat paradox'' paper \cite{cat35} and the Einstein--Podolsky--Rosen paper \cite{epr35}.
 Nonlocal correlations are brightly manifested in specified experiments similar to Bohm's version of the EPR argument \cite{bohm51}.
 In such experiments, spacelike separated observers share subsystems of an entangled quantum system.
 From an intuitive viewpoint, the following assumptions seem to be relevant.
-First, one assumes that physical quantities have well-established values previous to any measurement.
+First, one assumes that physical quantities have well established values previous to any measurement.
 Second, no signals can travel faster than the speed of light.
-The two assumptions lead to restrictions commonly referred to as Bell inequalities.
+A less known point is the assumption of measurement independence \cite{hall10,bgis11}.
+The assumptions lead to restrictions commonly referred to as Bell inequalities.
 The fundamental result is that such restrictions on correlations are overcome within quantum mechanics \cite{bell64}.
 Today, a role of Bell inequalities widely ranges from the foundations \cite{az99} up to applications in quantum information processing like quantum key distillation \cite{agms04,ags03} and randomness expansion \cite{panat10}.
-In a certain sense, Leggett--Garg inequalities \cite{carg85} are closely related to the Bell issue.
-In contrast to Bell inequalities, Leggett--Garg inequalities probe correlations of a single system measured at different times.
-A theoretical background, experimental tests and some proposals for Leggett--Garg inequalities are summarized in the review \cite{eln13}.
+In a certain sense, Leggett--Garg inequalities \cite{carg85} are closely related to Bell ones.
+On the other hand, Leggett--Garg inequalities probe correlations of a single system measured at different times.
+A theoretical background, experimental tests and some proposals for such inequalities are reviewed in Ref. \cite{eln13}.
+In Ref. \cite{uksr13}, this issue is examined within the entropic approach.